mostjs/core/docs/api.rst

   array:                              [ 1, 2, 3 ]
   zipArrayValues(add, array, stream): --11---12---13|

-The resulting stream will contain the same number of events as the input stream, or `array.length` events, whichever is less.
+The resulting :ref:`Stream` will contain the same number of events as the input :ref:`Stream`, or ``array.length`` events, whichever is less.

 .. _withArrayValues: